Javanmardi/TextileCalculator_web/README.md

 # Textile Calculator — Web Version

 A browser-based calculation tool for the textile manufacturing industry, developed by **Parsianik Group**.
-Built as a single self-contained HTML file with no frameworks, no build step, and no dependencies beyond a Google Fonts stylesheet.
+Built as an HTML file with no frameworks, no build step, and no dependencies beyond a Google Fonts stylesheet.

 🌐 **Live:** [calc.parsianik.com](https://calc.parsianik.com/)